passport/www.passportjs.org/books/tutorials/email/configure.md

 exist, one is created the first time someone signs in.

 The strategy is now configured.
-Next we need to [send the user a magic link](../send/) when they click "Sign in with email."
+Next we need to [send the user a magic link](../send/) when they click "Sign in with Email."